mdsketch/kiwix-backup-scripts/README.md

 Automated backup system for Wikipedia ZIM files and Kiwix applications.
 Manages up to 1.8TB of monthly Wikipedia archives with automatic rotation.

+Created Using AI, reviewed and tested by me.

 ## Features

 - ✅ **Monthly Wikipedia ZIM Downloads** - Automatically fetches latest Wikipedia dumps